Seemor

 A tiny counter spot by Prospect Park where Syrian warmth meets Korean punch, SYKO feels friendly and bustling more than sit-down.
 People rave about crispy hotteok stuffed with shawarma and the kimchi soup that “just hits right.”
 Staff often guide newcomers, and the grocery-style shelves add a curated market vibe.
 Expect lines at peak times and portions that lean generous.
 The cooking leans playful fusion: scallion-pancake “burritos,” labneh with chili oil, and mezze alongside shawarma bowls.
 When it lands, flavors pop—sweet, spicy, tangy, and herbal in satisfying balance.
 A few diners note occasional uneven execution (over-frying or dry bulgogi), but most leave impressed.
 Prices run high for the format, though many say the portions and creativity justify a try.
 For families, this works best as grab-and-go.
 Kids can stick to fries, chicken, shawarma, or plain mezze; adventurous eaters might love the fusion wraps.
 Seating is scarce and restrooms may not be available, so plan for park picnics and share larger items to keep costs sensible.

-What to Order
+What to order

 Location Insights

-Area: Leafy, residential near Prospect Park; family-heavy with weekend park traffic and casual local dining.
+Area vibe: Leafy, residential near Prospect Park; family-heavy with weekend park traffic and casual local dining.

 Safety: Generally safe, well-trafficked by day and early evening; typical Brooklyn urban environment.

-Nearby: Steps from Prospect Park; near small shops and groceries; attracts walkers, cyclists, and takeout crowds.
+What's nearby: Steps from Prospect Park; near small shops and groceries; attracts walkers, cyclists, and takeout crowds.

 Opening Hours

-Monday Tuesday11:00–21:00 Wednesday11:00–21:00 Thursday11:00–21:00 Friday11:00–22:00 Saturday11:00–22:00 Sunday11:00–21:00
+Sunday11:00–21:00 Monday Tuesday11:00–21:00 Wednesday11:00–21:00 Thursday11:00–21:00 Friday11:00–22:00 Saturday11:00–22:00